When it comes to Spa Management Models, what are the options?

 The biggest challenge with Spa Consultants is finding the right one.
 Most spa consultants are former therapists or a spa managers who’ve decided to go out on their own, for various reasons.
 Obviously, being a great therapist or manager does not automatically qualify you as a great spa consultant.
 You may find a consultant who’s a great trainer, but not so great at creating the SOPs for your spa.
 You may find a consultant who has excellent product knowledge but doesn’t understand the issues around design and construction.
 In short, it’s difficult to find an individual spa consultant who has the complete set of skills necessary to be a ‘one-stop-spa-solution’.
 If you are fortunate enough to find one, they won’t come cheap.

 Remember, if you’re creating a new spa, you’ll need your spa consultant on board for at 4-6 months at a minimum.
-Adding their monthly fee, plus expenses and incidentals, your spa consultant’s bill can very quickly get up around nine figures.
+Adding their monthly fee, plus expenses and incidentals, your spa consultant’s bill can very quickly get up around six figures – especially if you don’t enlist a local.
+Cost of airfares, accommodation, meals, laundry, etc. can add up very quickly.

 The other challenge with spa consultants is, when their job is finished, you’re still left with the day to management of the spa.
 If done right during the project phase, you would have your spa manager on board early to work alongside the spa consultant and be immersed in the entire concept and creation so that they end up with a level of ownership moving forward.
 Of course, a year later, after your spa manager and a few therapists have left, you could be back at square one.